Locations:

 How are posterior urethral valves diagnosed?

-• Cystoscopy: This test uses a small, flexible tube with a light and a camera lens at the end to look inside the urinary tract.
+• Cystoscopy.
+Your provider uses a small, flexible tube with a light and a camera at the end to look inside your child’s urinary tract.

-• Blood test: A blood test can help to determine how well your child’s kidneys are working.
+• Kidney function tests.
+Blood or urine (pee) tests can help to determine how well your child’s kidneys are working.

 Management and Treatment